originphp/website/source/docs/model/validation.md

 The [validation package](https://github.com/originphp/validation) provides the validation rules used by the framework, and is installed in each project.
 You can also this package in your other project.

-> As of version 2.6, custom validation settings `required` and `allowBlank` were renamed to `present` and `allowEmpty`, these will be renamed in the background automatically for your existing rule definitions.

 The definition for validation rule is structured like this

 ```php